Coat of arms of Thuringia: Gallery

-State of Thuringia (1920 - 1933)
+State of Thuringia (1920 – 1933)

 The state of Thuringia was created in 1920 by uniting the seven Thuringian polities: Saxe-Weimar-Eisenach, Saxe-Meiningen, half of Saxe-Coburg and Gotha (where Saxe (Gotha) subsequently merged into Thuringia whereas Coburg merged into Bavaria), Saxe-Altenburg, Republic of Reuss (Reuss Elder Line, Reuss Younger Line), Schwarzburg-Sondershausen and Schwarzburg-Rudolstadt.
 The northern part of today's Thuringia was part of Prussia (Erfurt governorate) and therefore not represented in this coat of arms.
 Inspired by the American flag (by featuring one star for each of its counties), the shield is gules, seven mullets of six points argent - seven six-pointed stars on a red background.
 It was used on the state flag of that period.
 The coat of arms was used until 1933, when the NSDAP government created a new coat of arms.

 Landgraves of Thuringia

 In 1040 the Ludovingians, a dynasty from Upper Franconia (then Upper East Franconia), became the rulers of territories northern Thuringia, which at that time were part of the duchy of Saxony.
 Later generations of the house gained control of more of Thuringia and parts of West Franconia around Hessengau (today northern Hesse) and became counts palatine of Saxony.
 In 1137 they became landgraves, a position comparable to that of a duke and which was imperially immediate (i.e. they were subject only to the emperor and not to any intermediate feudal lord).
 In 1247 the Ludowinger line died out and they were succeeded by the Saxon House of Wettin.
 In 1264 the eastern parts of the landgraviate, which lay in modern Thuringia, were united with the Margraviate of Meissen following the War of the Thuringian Succession.
 (The western parts became the Landgraviate of Hesse.
 The Hessian landgraves retained the Thuringian lion barry, and its use continued through the various Hessian states to this day, where it can be found in the coat of arms of the modern state Hesse, albeit in a slightly different form than modern Thuringia's.)

-The arms, used by Landgrave Conrad in the 13th century, were azure, a crowned lion rampant barry of eight argent and gules, crown and claws or.
+The arms, used by Landgrave Conrad in the 13th century, were azure, a crowned lion rampant barry of eight gules and argent, crowned and armed or.